mpiorowski/sgsg/README.md

 - **Performance and Error Logging with Grafana Integration** - Efficiently log performance metrics and errors within the application, consolidating data for streamlined analysis.
 Utilize Grafana integration to visualize and monitor performance calls and errors, facilitating proactive management and optimization.
 - **Docker for Seamless Deployment** - Leverage Docker for consistent deployment across both development and production environments.
 Streamline server deployment by encapsulating the application and its dependencies in containers, ensuring easy setup and scalability while maintaining environment consistency.
 - **GitHub Actions for Automated Workflow** - Implement GitHub Actions to automate linting, code checks, and seamless deployments to the server.
 Streamline the development pipeline by integrating these actions, ensuring code quality and facilitating efficient, automatic updates to the production environment.
+- **Client side streaming** - Thanks to SvelteKit's newest feature, we can load and render crucial data first.
+Subsequently, all remaining data is returned as promises and rendered when they resolve.

 Thx ChatGPT for these bullet points :).